Search by product name or hair type/concerns

 Aging affects your body in several ways, and that includes your hair and scalp.
 Taking vitamins formulated for your hair’s evolving physiology is the key to healthy, beautiful hair.

-Better Not Younger Significant Other Fortifying Vitamins are a vital component in a multi-step approach to bringing out the best version of your mature hair.
+Better Not Younger Significant Other Hair, Skin & Nails Supplement + Retinol Boost is a vital component in a multi-step approach to bringing out the best version of your mature hair.
 Our vitamins and hair care products utilize custom-tailored solutions to address the root causes of changing hair.
 Find our full range of products on our shop page.